 The classic masters of mathcore will give a legendary farewell gig at the A38 Ship!
-The support will come from the great eytreme metal band: Shining!
+Kicking American The Number Twelve Looks Like You will be their main support while mad Swedish God Mother their opening act.

 THE DILLINGER ESCAPE PLAN has been a juggernaut since their inception in 1997.
 With their appeal to music lovers of many varieties and tastes, their unparalleled live performances, their awards and accolades and their ultra-loyal legion of fans, they have made an indelible mark on the world of rock music.